William O. Douglas: Rosenberg case

-1970 attempt
+1970 impeachment attempt fails

 Douglas maintained a busy speaking and publishing schedule to supplement his income.
 He became severely burdened financially because of a bitter divorce and settlement with his first wife.
 He sustained additional financial setbacks after divorces and settlements with his second and third wives.

 Douglas became president of the Parvin Foundation.
 His ties to the foundation (which was financed by the sale of the infamous Flamingo Hotel by casino financier and foundation benefactor Albert Parvin) became a prime target for House Minority Leader Gerald Ford.
 Besides being personally disgusted by Douglas's lifestyle, Ford was also mindful that Douglas's protégé Abe Fortas was forced to resign because of ties to a similar foundation.
 Fortas would later say that he "resigned to save Douglas," thinking that the dual investigations of himself and Douglas would stop with his resignation.

 Some scholars have argued that Ford's impeachment attempt was politically motivated.
 Those who support this contention note Ford's well-known disappointment with the Senate over the failed nominations of Clement Haynsworth and G. Harrold Carswell to succeed Fortas.
 In April 1970, Ford moved to impeach Douglas in an attempt to hit back at the Senate.
 House Judiciary Chairman Emanuel Celler handled the case carefully and did not uncover evidence of any criminal conduct by Douglas.
 Attorney General John N. Mitchell and the Nixon administration worked to gather evidence against him.
 Ford moved forward with the proceedings.

 The hearings began in late April 1970.
 Ford was the main witness, and attacked Douglas's "liberal opinions", his "defense of the 'filthy' film", the controversial Swedish film I Am Curious (Yellow) (1970), and his ties to Parvin.
 Douglas was also criticized for accepting $350 for an article he wrote on folk music in the magazine Avant Garde.
 Its publisher had served a prison sentence for the distribution of another magazine in 1966 that had been deemed obscene by some critics.
 Describing Douglas's article, Ford stated, "The article itself is not pornographic, although it praises the lusty, lurid, and risqué along with the social protest of left-wing folk singers."
 Ford also attacked Douglas for publishing an article in Evergreen Review, which he claimed was known to publish photographs of naked women.
 The Republican congressmen, however, refused to give the majority Democrats copies of the magazines described, prompting Congressman Wayne Hays to remark, "Has anybody read the article – or is everybody over there who has a magazine just looking at the pictures?"
 As it became clear that the impeachment proceedings would be unsuccessful, they were brought to a close without a public vote.